Policies and Procedures

 Please see separate policy

-Kids’ Corner Limited safeguards and promotes the welfare of all the children in our care.
-The Whistle Blowing policy is in place to support this and all the staff members at Kids’ Corner Limited are made aware of the policy at the initial staff induction; they are clear what behaviour is expected and what is not acceptable.
-Kids’ Corner Limited aim to create a culture of safe working practice where all staff recognise and acknowledge that they are free, able, and encouraged to express concerns they may have about childcare practice within our setting.
+Kids’ Corner safeguards and promotes the welfare of all the children in our care.
+The Whistle Blowing policy is in place to support this and all the staff members at Kids’ Corner are made aware of the policy at the initial staff induction; they are clear what behaviour is expected and what is not acceptable.
+Kids’ Corner aim to create a culture of safe working practice where all staff recognise and acknowledge that they are free, able, and encouraged to express concerns they may have about childcare practice within our setting.

 All staff must understand their code of conduct in the work place and outside of work, if they are engaged in regulated activity with children, so that they have an insight into when a colleague may or may not be acting/behaving in a way that causes a concern.
 All staff must acknowledge their individual duty to bring matters of concern to the attention of their manager.
 Although this can be difficult, it is particularly important where the welfare of children may be at risk.
 Staff members within the setting may be the first to recognise that something is wrong; however, they may not be able to express their concerns out of feeling disloyal to colleagues or fear of harassment and victimisation.
 These feelings, however natural must never result in a child being put at risk.